hmil/RosHTTP/README.md

 - There is no way to avoid redirects in the browser.
 This is a W3C spec.
 - Chrome does not allow userspace handling of a 407 status code.
 It is treated like a network error.
 See [chromium issue](https://bugs.chromium.org/p/chromium/issues/detail?id=372136).
-- The `TRACE` HTTP method is unavailable in browsers.
+- The `TRACE` HTTP method does not work in browsers and `PATCH` does not work in the JVM.

 ## Changelog